collective/icalendar/README.rst

 We expect the ``master`` branch with versions ``5+`` receive the latest updates and features, and the ``4.x`` branch the subset of security and bug fixes only.
-We recomment migrating to later Python versions and also providing feedback if you depend on the ``4.x`` features.
+We recommend migrating to later Python versions and also providing feedback if you depend on the ``4.x`` features.

 Related projects
 ================